cvetanov/react-simple-context-i18n/README.md

 The Message component is a consumer for the Translation Provider which can be used for text translation.
 It consists of one prop, `id`, and performs a lookup in the `translations` object by using the `translator`.

+The `Message` component renders the translations as strings by default.
+For older versions of React (< 16), the translations are wrapped in a `span` element.

 ### TranslationProvider
 Preview of the props for the `TranslationProvider` and the default values:
 ![alt TranslationProvider-api-example](https://pbs.twimg.com/media/DdpOjbKV4AAqAsZ.png)